Home

 And two parameters that set the shape of a particular curve:

-• $#σ^2#$ — variance, will also be discussed in the next posts;
+• $#σ^2#$ — variance, will also be discussed in future posts.

-And, of course, the variable x itself for which the function value is calculated, i.e. the probability density.
+And, of course, the variable x itself, for which the function value is calculated, i.e., the probability density.

-• about 68% of values are within 1 standard deviation of the mean
+• about 68% of values are within 1 standard deviation of the mean,

-• about 99.7% of values are within 3 standard deviations of the mean
+• about 99.7% are within 3 standard deviations.

 Why is this distribution so popular?

-Discrete distributions
+Discrete Distributions

 from scipy.stats import bernoulli